DesignWare(R) ARC(R) EM Starter Kit¶

 On this board you will also need to consider the “ARC SoC Selection” and set it either to EM9D or EM11D.
 To boot up the EM9D on the board, all dip switches should be UP except for switch 1.
 Other configuration choices are made in the normal way.
 To boot up the EM11D on the board, all dip switches should be UP except for switch 2.
 Next press the button above the letter C in the “ARC” logo on the silkscreen.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=em_starterkit .. # Now run ninja on the generated build system: ninja
+# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build & cd build # If you already made a build directory (build) and ran cmake, just 'cd build' instead. # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=em_starterkit .. # Now run ninja on the generated build system: ninja

 Connecting Serial Output¶